 The board consists of five members serving staggered terms.
 The members are appointed by the Mayor and continue to serve until a replacement is installed.

-Vice President at Liberty Property Trust, Tony is responsible for creating and managing development and leasing strategies within Liberty’s real estate holdings in the Greater Philadelphia region.
-Tony’s commercial real estate experience includes acquisitions, dispositions, construction, and asset management of multiple property types such as office, warehouse, medical, and manufacturing space.
+Tony is a Principal at Shift Capital LLC, a social impact real estate firm based in north Philadelphia.
+Tony is responsible for leading Shift’s development and construction teams, guiding strategic initiatives, and furthering the firm’s efforts in economic and community development.
+Tony previously served as Vice President at Liberty Property Trust, where he created and managed development and leasing strategies within Liberty’s real estate holdings in the Greater Philadelphia region.
+Tony’s commercial real estate experience includes acquisitions, development, construction, and management of multiple property types including as office, warehouse, multifamily, and manufacturing space.
 Mr. Ewing is a licensed real estate salesperson in Pennsylvania and New Jersey.
 (Term expires July 1, 2022.)